Zhen Zhen

-Zhen Zhen (珍珍) is a female giant panda born on August 3, 2007, to Bai Yun and Gao Gao at the San Diego Zoo.
-Her name means "Precious".
+Zhen Zhen (珍珍 (Precious, Zhēn zhēn); born August 3, 2007) is a female giant panda born at the San Diego Zoo.
 She is Bai Yun's fourth cub, and Gao Gao's third.
-Zhen Zhen has one half sibling, Hua Mei, and four full siblings, Mei Sheng, Su Lin, Yun Zi, and Xiao Liwu.
-Like her full siblings, Zhen Zhen was conceived via natural mating.
+Zhen Zhen has one half-sister, Hua Mei, and four full siblings, Mei Sheng, Su Lin, Yun Zi, and Xiao Liwu.

+She made her public debut at the San Diego Zoo on December 22, 2007, and was sent to China in 2010.
+She received media attention for her mating session with Lu Lu in April 2015, which lasted for 7 minutes and 45 seconds.
+She gave birth to two sets of twin cubs, one set in 2015 and the other set on July 17, 2021, within the same hour that another female giant panda, Susan, also gave birth to twin cubs.

+Early life and family

+Zhen Zhen was born on August 3, 2007, at the San Diego Zoo, to Bai Yun and Gao Gao, making her Bai Yun's fourth cub, and Gao Gao's third.
+In Chinese, her name means "Precious".
+Zhen Zhen has four full siblings—Mei Sheng, Su Lin, Yun Zi, and Xiao Liwu—and, through his mother Bai Yun, he has one half-sister, Hua Mei.

 Zhen Zhen made her public debut on December 22, 2007, and was weaned in early 2009.
 Zhen Zhen, along with her sister Su Lin, were sent to Bifengxia Panda Base in China on September 24, 2010.

+Life in China

+Motherhood

+After returning to the Bifengxia Panda Base, Zhen Zhen gave birth to a pair of twins in 2015.
+In April of that year, Zhen Zhen and a male panda, Lu Lu (芦芦 (Lú lú)), had sex for 7 minutes and 45 seconds, which exceeded the species's average mating duration of 30 seconds to 5 minutes.
+Lu Lu broke his own record with female Xi Mei the same year; their mating session lasted 18 minutes and 3 seconds.
+In 2019, the same year Bai Yun returned to China, Zhen Zhen gave birth to a male, Yun Chuan.

+On July 17, 2021, Zhen Zhen gave birth to another set of twin cubs.
+Another female giant panda, Susan (苏珊 (Sū shān)), gave birth to twin cubs within the same hour.
+Three years later, Yun Chuan and Xin Bao, a female panda, were sent to the San Diego Zoo, Zhen Zhen's birthplace, where they were announced to have arrived on June 28, 2024.

+Release

-In 2018, Zhen Zhen was released into the wild as part of a research project, with a collar attached to her neck.
-She walked through a village when finding food, drawing attention from the residents.
-Zhen Zhen explored for several hours, before being sedated and brought back to the Wolong Shensuping Panda Base.
+On May 31, 2018, Zhen Zhen was released into the wild as part of a research project.
+She walked through Jinbo village, Wenchuan County, in search of food, and her presence drew attention from the residents.
+Zhen Zhen explored for several hours, before being brought back to the Wolong Shensuping Panda Base.
 Wu Daifu, the director of the Hetaoping panda training base said in a phone interview with China Central Television that the base allows Zhen Zhen out of her enclosure to possibly mate with wild pandas.

-In 2019, Zhen Zhen gave birth to a male, Yun Chuan.
-In 2024, Yun Chuan was sent to the San Diego Zoo, Zhen Zhen's birthplace.